Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 But is he really the next Justin?

-We'll soon find out with the top 5 reasons Jacob Sartorius is the next Justin Bieber.
+We'll soon find out with the top five reasons Jacob Sartorius is the next Justin Bieber.

 5. Musical.ly Famous

-Jacob was first discovered through his lip-syncing compilations on the popular app Musical.ly where many of our young stars get discovered today.
+Jacob was first discovered through his lip-syncing compilations on the popular app Musical.ly (now TikTok) where many of our young stars got discovered today.

 However unlike other youths, his videos garnered an unbelievable amount of attention as the app skyrocketed towards popularity.